megacoder/hr/README.md

 hr
 ==

-Horizontal line for terminal emulators
+Horizontal rules, for the console